KoNickss/dwm/README.md

 If that rice contains transparency, you will need picom-tryone-git (it's on github and the AUR)

-Don't forget to add the .xnintrcdwm (to ~/), .dwminit if neccesary (also to ~/), and Xsession file to be able to load dwm from a login manager
+Don't forget to add the .xinitrcdwm (to ~/), .dwminit if neccesary (also to ~/), and Xsession file to be able to load dwm from a login manager

 Any issue?
 Create an issue on the gh page or message me